Built on bricks . .

 Photo below: Joseph Hesketh's brickworks in Bellevue c.1915.
 Workers standing in front of the works' building.

 Background photograph: View of Bellevue Railway Station looking eastwards pre 1920's.
 Timber station building with one window on the station platform at front of photo.
-Sign in front of building - 'NOTICE: NO THOROUGHFARE TRESPASSERS WILL BE PROSECUTED' (Out of sight in this photograph).
+Sign in front of building - 'NOTICE: NO THOROUGHFARE TRESPASSERS WILL BE PROSECUTED' (Extreme lower right in this photograph).
 Railway tracks either side of building and crossing at back of building.
 Buildings on the right behind the station - Hesketh's place which was a boarding house is on the far right, building to the left is Hesketh's brickworks, Foggitt, Jones and Company bacon factory next to the brickworks.
 Signal box on the far left.
 Telegraph poles and other buildings in background.
 Fence on the right of station.
 Mosaic Ref: 2006.139

 Scroll down to see the complete background photograph